dhutapratama/docs/horizon.md

 ```

 > **Note**
-> If configuring Supervisor yourself sounds overwhelming, consider using [Laravel Forge](https://forge.laravel.com), which will automatically install and configure Supervisor for your Laravel projects.
+> If configuring Supervisor yourself sounds overwhelming, consider using [Lets Forge](https://forge.laravel.com), which will automatically install and configure Supervisor for your Lets projects.

 <a name="supervisor-configuration"></a>
 #### Supervisor Configuration